Parkinson’s hallucinations and delusions are more common than you think

 Quick facts about Parkinson’s disease

-• PD is a disorder of the central nervous system
+• Parkinson’s is a disorder of the central nervous system

-• PD is progressive, meaning it gets worse over time
+• Parkinson’s is progressive, meaning it gets worse over time

-• The cause of PD is unknown but certain factors, such as genetics and environment, are believed to play a role
+• The cause of Parkinson’s is unknown but certain factors, such as genetics and environment, are believed to play a role

-• PD reduces the brain’s production of dopamine—a chemical that sends signals that control movement
+• Parkinson’s reduces the brain’s production of dopamine—a chemical that sends signals that control movement

-The signs and symptoms of PD can vary
+The signs and symptoms of Parkinson’s disease can vary

-There are 2 general types of PD symptoms—motor symptoms, which most people are well aware of, and the nonmotor symptoms, which may be unexpected.
-The nonmotor symptoms of PD, include hallucinations (seeing, hearing, or experiencing things that others don't) and delusions (believing things that are not true).
-These nonmotor symptoms, when experienced as part of Parkinson's, are known as Parkinson's disease psychosis (PDP).
+There are 2 general types of Parkinson’s disease symptoms-motor symptoms, which most people are well aware of, and the nonmotor symptoms, which may be unexpected.
+The nonmotor symptoms of Parkinson’s disease include hallucinations (seeing, hearing, or experiencing things that aren't real) and delusions (believing things that are not true).

 • Slowness of movement